Comments and suggestions to admin@lusitania.net

 which is after all a legal document, knowing it was based on a less

 than truthful manifest, was surely a criminal offence?
-Are we
+Are we talking

-ended up in prison sooner or later?
+prison sooner or later?

 So, who was the US Collector of Customs for the Port of New York